Home2025-02-14T08:08:15+01:00

 PREFERRED BY LEADING MUSICIANS

 I can highly recommend Jacob von der Lippe’s instruments!
-I bought my violin in 2002, immediately falling in love with its sweetness and warmth.
+I bought my violin in 2002, and I immediately fell in love with its sweetness and warmth.

 Astrid Kirschner, group leader 2nd violin, Opera Orchestra at the Norwegian Opera & Ballet